Updated: Jul 9

 Your website has so much going on that it takes ages to load.

-Your customers aren't sure where to find the info they're searching for and spend too much time browsing its cluttered, confusing layout.
+Your customers aren't sure where to find the info they're searching for and spend too much time browsing its cluttered, confusing layout for things like your contact details or hours of operation.

 Things that make website functionality awesome: